LIST: Closed roads throughout Knoxville/Knox County due to flooding Monday night

+Note: This story will be updated Tuesday morning when additional information is shared by authorities.

 KNOXVILLE, Tenn.
-(WATE) – WATE 6 On Your Side is working to reach out to local first responders to compile a list of closed roads throughout the Knoxville and Knox County area due to Monday night’s severe weather and flooding.
+(WATE) – WATE 6 On Your Side worked to reach out to local first responders to compile a list of closed roads throughout the Knoxville and Knox County area due to Monday night’s severe weather and flooding.

 RELATED:

-Note: UPDATE: The Knoxville Police confirmed Tuesday that all flooded roads in Knoxville are back open after heavy rains in East Tennessee on Monday night.